28 Best Easter/Spring Email Marketing Examples in eCommerce (2025)

 Takeaways

-Context: Reviews with a context convey the perceived value of the product.
+Context—Reviews with context convey the perceived value of the product.
 In this case, it makes for a great gift.

 Subject line: EASTER GIFT SETS

-Recreation Bondi Beach challenges the status quo with a better alternative.
+Recreation Bondi Beach challenges the status quo of celebrating Easter with bunnies and eggs with a way better alternative.

 Subject line: Savor that sweet smell